×

 • Pericarditis can occasionally leave a lasting scar on the pericardium.

-Who is susceptible to pericarditis?
+Who is Susceptible to Pericarditis?

 Pericarditis can affect anyone, although it more frequently affects men and adults between the ages of 16 and 65 who were assigned male at birth.
 Pericarditis affects about 28 people out of every 100,000 people annually.

 When you have pericarditis, the membrane surrounding your heart becomes inflamed and reddened, similar to the skin around a cut.
-The pericardium covers the outside of your heart and is a delicate, two-layered fluid-filled sac.
+The pericardium covers the outside of your heart and is a delicate, two-layered, fluid-filled sac.
 It keeps your heart lubricated, protects it from disease and cancer, and keeps your heart inside your chest wall.
 Additionally, it prevents your heart from overexpanding when blood volume rises, keeping your heart healthy.

-Symptoms of Pericarditis
+Symptoms

-Chest pain is a sign of pericarditis in about 85 to 90 per cent of cases.
+Chest pain is a sign of pericarditis in about 85 to 90 percent of cases.

 A sudden onset of a sharp or stabbing pain in your chest may feel like a heart attack.
-This is because the area behind your breastbone in your chest, either in the centre or on the left, may be painful.
+This is because the area behind your breastbone in your chest, either in the center or on the left, may be painful.
 In addition, your jaw, arms, shoulders, and neck could all experience pain.

 Additional signs include: